kNNSampler: Stochastic Imputations for Recovering Missing Value Distributions: Synthetic Data Experiments

+kNNSampler and kNN$\times$KDE yielded significantly smaller energy distances than the other methods, which suggests that their imputations are distributed more similarly with the true missing values and align with Figures~\ref{fig:five_algos_MAR-linear} and \ref{fig:five_algos_MAR-ring}.
 The energy distance for the linear imputer is the highest among the different methods, quantifying the large discrepancy between the distributions of the imputations and true missing values, as visually observed in Figures~\ref{fig:five_algos_MAR-linear} and \ref{fig:five_algos_MAR-ring}.
-In contrast, the root mean squared error (RMSE) for the linear imputer is the lowest (see Appendix~\ref{sec:exp-RMSE}), as the true regression function in either case is a linear function.
-This result demonstrates that the RMSE is not a good metric for evaluating the distributional similarity between imputations and missing values.
-See~\citet{naf2023imputation} for a further discussion.

 The energy distances for kNNImputer and Random Forest are lower than those of the linear imputer, but they are still significantly higher than those of the two other methods.
 This is reasonable because they are estimating the conditional mean of the missing response given a covariate.

-kNNSampler and kNN$\times$KDE resulted in small energy distances, implying that they produced imputations whose distribution is similar to that of true missing values.
-However, the standard deviations of the energy distance for kNN$\times$KDE tend to be higher than those of kNNSampler.
-Indeed, the p-values for kNN$\times$KDE are very small for some runs of the experiments (as implied by the error bars in Figures~\ref{fig:p-values-MAR-linear} and \ref{fig:p-values-MAR-ring}), in which case the distributions of imputations and true missing values are statistically significantly different.
-In contrast, the p-values of kNNSampler are stably higher, implying that kNNSampler stably generates imputations whose distribution is less distinguishable from that of true missing values.
+For comparison, we also report the root mean squared error (RMSE) for each method's imputations in Tables~\ref{table:RMSE-MAR-linear} and \ref{table:RMSE-MAR-ring}.
+RMSE is expected to be smaller for regression-based methods, which estimate the conditional means of missing values and thereby minimize RMSE.
+A smaller RMSE does not imply better recovery of the missing-value distribution.
+Indeed, imputations from the linear imputer have the lowest RMSEs, but their distribution significantly differs from the distribution of true missing values, as quantified in Figures~\ref{table:energy_distance_benchmark_MAR-linear} and \ref{table:energy_distance_benchmark_MAR-ring} and visually observed in Figures~\ref{fig:five_algos_MAR-linear} and \ref{fig:five_algos_MAR-ring}.
+This result demonstrates that the RMSE is not a good metric for evaluating the distributional similarity between imputations and missing values.
+See~\citet{naf2023imputation} for a related discussion.